Positivity in Amplitudes and Quantum Entanglement: Entanglement from Two-to-Two Scattering

-\mysec{Entanglement from Two-to-Two Scattering}The entanglement entropy can be computed perturbatively, order by order, in a quantum field theory \cite{Rosenhaus_2014}.
+The entanglement entropy can be computed perturbatively, order by order, in a quantum field theory \cite{Rosenhaus_2014}.
 Furthermore, such calculations have been shown to be valid in a Wilsonian EFT~\cite{Balasubramanian:2011wt, Costa:2022bvs} where one deals with effective operators in the infrared.
 In practice, this amounts to tracing over continuous degrees of freedom.
 For example, Refs.~\cite{Seki:2014cgq,Peschanski,Peschanski:2019yah,Fan:2017hcd} built upon the results of Ref.~\cite{Balasubramanian:2011wt} to compute momentum-space entanglement generated in scattering (with and without spin entanglement).
-In this paper, we are interested in the entanglement generated between scalar fields with an internal quantum number, e.g., flavor; we will address the generalization to fermions or vectors in future work.
-We thus compute the traces of operators $\hat{\mathcal{O}}$ as $\text{Tr}_B [ \hat{\mathcal{O}} ] = \sum_c \int_u \langle u, c |_B \hat{\mathcal{O}} |u,c \rangle_B$.
-We use the shorthand $\int_p \equiv \int d^3 p / [(2\pi)^3 2 E_p]$ throughout.
-The reduced density matrix in Eq.~\eqref{eq:linE} of a scalar particle in $\mathcal{H}_A$ is computed by tracing out degrees of freedom in $\mathcal{H}_B$, \be \hat{\rho}_A =\frac{1}{\Fn} \sum_c \int_u \, \langle u, c |_B \hat{S} |\Omega \rangle \langle \Omega | \hat{S}^\dagger | u,c \rangle_B \,. \ee Here $\Fn$ is a factor that ensures that the incoming state (for which $\hat{S}$ is replaced by $\hat{\mathbb{1}}$) is properly normalized.

-We now compute the linearized entanglement generated by two-to-two scalar scattering $\phi_i(k_1)\phi_j (k_2) \rightarrow \phi_m(p_1) \phi_n (p_2)$, induced by a perturbative S-matrix $\hat{S} = \hat{\mathbb{1}} + i \hat{T}$ but \emph{without assuming unitarity}.
+In this paper, we are interested in the quantity ${\cal E}$ defined in Eq.~\eqref{eq:linE} generated between scalar fields with an internal quantum number, e.g., flavor; we will address the generalization to fermions or vectors in future work.
+We thus compute the traces of operators $\hat{\mathcal{O}}$ as \bea \text{Tr}_B [ \hat{\mathcal{O}} ] = \sum_c \int_u \langle u, c |_B \hat{\mathcal{O}} |u,c \rangle_B\,, \eea We use the shorthand notation for the phase-space integral $\int_p \equiv \int d^3 p / [(2\pi)^3 2 E_p]$ throughout the paper.
+The reduced density matrix in Eq.~\eqref{eq:linE} of a scalar particle in $\mathcal{H}_A$ is computed by tracing out degrees of freedom in $\mathcal{H}_B$, \be \hat{\rho}_A =\frac{1}{\Fn} \sum_c \int_u \, \langle u, c |_B \hat{S} |\Omega \rangle \langle \Omega | \hat{S}^\dagger | u,c \rangle_B \,. \ee Here $\Fn$ is a factor that ensures that the initial states (for which $\hat{S}$ is replaced by $\hat{\mathbbm{1}}$) are properly normalized~\footnote{For a general state the normalization $N$ is given by the integral of $\mathcal{F}(k,k)_{aa}$ over $k$, summed over $a$, where $\mathcal{F}$ is defined in Eq.~\eqref{eq:scalarfunc}.}.
+We now compute a quantity that, in a unitary theory, corresponds to the linearized entanglement generated by two-to-two scalar scattering $\phi_i(k_1)\phi_j (k_2) \rightarrow \phi_m(p_1) \phi_n (p_2)$, induced by a perturbative S-matrix $\hat{S} = \hat{\mathbbm{1}} + i \hat{T}$ but \emph{without assuming unitarity}.
 The indices $i,j,m,n$ denote internal quantum numbers and $p/k$ are outgoing/incoming momentum.
 This computation holds both for the case where scattering proceeds through a four-scalar contact term or where the scattering in generated by a mediating particle.